 The Pennsylvania Training and Technical Assistance Network is currently offering family scholarships to attend the 2024 National Autism Conference to be held August 5-8, 2024, in Harrisburg, PA.
-The Autism conference provides
+The Autism conference provides comprehensive, evidence-based information to assist educators and families in developing effective educational programming for all students with autism spectrum disorders.

-The Parent/Caregiver Scholarship is available to parent(s) and/or caregiver(s) of a child with an IEP or who receives Early Intervention (EI) services and meets certain qualifications.
+The Parent/Caregiver Scholarship is available to parent(s) and/or caregiver(s) of a child with an IEP or who receives Early Intervention (EI) services and meets certain gualifications.
 The registration window is open through May 30, 2024.
 Scholarships will be granted on a first come first served basis.
 Eligible recipients are encouraged to apply as early as possible.
 Notifications will be sent out by June 20, 2024.